 Unless you are a church goer, most people miss the fact that just before Jesus was born was the seeming contrast of Him.
 John the Baptist (whom Jesus said was the greatest of all men before him) talked the strong message of repent or else.
 Jesus words spoken were primarily of peace and love.
 His actions were all peace as He told Peter to put away the sword when they came to kill Him.
 Both John and Jesus were put to death as people want to hear neither condemnation nor peace.
 What we don’t want is what we need; a perfect balance of a whole lot of love and an occasional kick in the pants.

-How then is peace delivered? (or why is it not getting delivered?)
+So, may you might want to know more about How is peace delivered? (or why is it not getting delivered?)

 If the Christmas message is true, and God did his part of sending the peacemaker, then it would seem that something is wrong in the world which is as messed up as it is today, no?